WPwp1/IJSEM_OGT/README.md

 ## Notes

-- the scripts in this directory provide the minimal public workflow that others can reproduce
+- the scripts in this directory provide the minimal public workflow
-- This directory already covers the full public workflow from website crawling to minimal LLM-based structured extraction，and `data/ijsem_llm_extracted_microbe_records.csv` represents the fuller release of our actual extraction work.
+- This directory already covers the full public workflow from website crawling to minimal LLM-based structured extraction，and `data/ijsem_llm_extracted_microbe_records.csv` represents the result of above extraction work.
 - The complete Supplementary Table 1 was derived from `data/ijsem_llm_extracted_microbe_records.csv` through temperature standardization, outlier filtering, cross-source deduplication, and conflict resolution.